-Unless otherwise indicated, the financial information in these Listing Particulars relating to Czech Grid Holding, a.s. and its consolidated subsidiaries (collectively, the CGH Group) has been derived from the audited consolidated financial statements of the CGH Group for the financial year ended 31 December 2020 and the audited consolidated financial statements of the CGH Group for the financial year ended 31 December 2019 (together, the CGH Group's Financial Statements).
+Unless otherwise indicated, the financial information in these Listing Particulars relating to Czech Grid Holding, a.s. and its consolidated subsidiaries (collectively, the CGH Group) has been derived from the CGH Group's condensed consolidated interim financial statements as of 30 June 2021 and for the six months ended 30 June 2021 (with comparative information) (the CGH Group's Interim Financial Statements), the audited consolidated financial statements of the CGH Group for the financial year ended 31 December 2020 and the audited consolidated financial statements of the CGH Group for the financial Statements).

 The CGH Group's financial year ends on 31 December and references in these Listing Particulars to any specific year are to the 12-month period ended on 31 December of such year.

-The CGH Group Financial Statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (the EU) and have been audited.
+The CGH Group's Financial Statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (the EU) and have been audited.
+The CGH Group's Interim Financial Statements have been prepared in accordance with International Accounting Standard (IAS) 34 "Interim Financial Reporting", as adopted by the European Union and have not been audited but reviewed.